Toronto streetcar system loops: College Loop

-Unnamed on-street loops
+Other on-street loops

-In addition to the above-named locations, there are a number of places in the system where a longer loop around city streets is possible.
-This is possible in downtown Toronto where there is a grid of streetcar lines supplemented by short sections of non-revenue trackage.
-Switches at junctions allow streetcars to go around multiple blocks to reverse direction.
+In addition to the above on-street loops, there are other places in the system where a longer loop around city streets is possible because of the grid of streetcar lines in downtown Toronto supplemented by short sections of non-revenue trackage.
+Switches at junctions allow streetcars to go around multiple blocks in order to reverse direction.